the-events-calendar/the-events-calendar/readme.txt

 * Feature - Added additional caching to TEC REST API archives and the Post Repository event/venue/organizer responses [117159]
 * Feature - Added new `tribe_events_set_month_view_events_from_cache` action to make it easier to listen for when Month View events are retrieved from the Month View cache [116124]
+* Fix - Importing CSV files with whitespace at the beginning of the rows won't remove headers and skip columns on Preview [117236]

 = [4.6.26.1] 2018-11-21 =